-4.11.2.
-Underground Temporary Service
+4.11.2 Underground Temporary Service

 The underground service lateral and meter support shall be supplied and installed by the customer in accordance with the requirements shown in the Illustrations Section Drawing UM8-8, and the additional requirements of this Section.
 The meter pedestal shall be installed near the secondary pedestal or pad-mounted transformer and clear of the future permanent service route.
-The grounding electrode conductor shall be furnished and installed by the customer and shall comply with the 2014 National Electrical Code[®] Article 250, or as may be amended.
-The ground rod(s) shall be furnished and installed by the customer and shall be installed outside of all utility easements.
+The grounding electrode conductor shall be furnished and installed by the customer and shall comply with the 2014 National Electrical Code® Article 250, or as may be amended.
+The ground rod(s) shall be furnished and installed outside of all utility easements.

-4.11.3.
-Requirements for Temporary Service
+4.11.3 Requirements for Temporary Service